Long-lived particle reconstruction downstream of the LHCb magnet: Conclusions and prospects

 Several improvements to the reconstruction and selection of LLPs using T tracks are in progress.
-These include the use of PID information based on measurements from the RICH2, calorimeter and muon systems located downstream of the T stations, and the adaptation of the vertexing algorithms to enhance the reconstruction efficiency and further extend the fiducial volume inside the magnet region.
+These include the use of PID information based on measurements from the RICH2, calorimeter and muon systems located downstream of the T stations, and the adaptation of the vertexing algorithms to enhance the reconstruction efficiency and further extend the decay volume inside the magnet region.
 Furthermore, the implementation of dedicated trigger lines are in progress for \runIII data and beyond, taking advantage of the flexible software-based trigger of the \lhcb upgraded detector.
-Dedicated vertexing algorithms for T tracks are also being explored.
+Dedicated vertexing algorithms for T tracks are also under development.
 The trigger, reconstruction and selection of LLPs using T tracks will offer new opportunities to extend the physics reach of the \lhcb experiment through measurements of the magnetic and electric dipole moments of the \Lz baryon and searches for LLPs predicted by various BSM theories.
+Physics projections and analyses exploiting these new possibilities are in progress.